-- Up to 3.5 lbs of nitrogen per 1000 ft2 is allowed for this NMA area per the VNMS&C, but only 2.8 lbs per 1000 ft2 is recommended in this plan for consistency.
-1.5 lbs of P2O5 per 1000 ft2 is recommended in this plan.
-0.5 lb of K2O per 1000 ft2 is recommended in this plan. - 1.
-Fertilizer recommendations are flexible provided the following conditions are met: a) no more than 0.7 pounds of Water Soluble N per 1000 ft2 is applied within a 30-day period; b) no more than 0.9 pounds of Total N (per 1000 ft2) may be applied within a 30-day period; and c) Total annual fertilizer amounts for each nutrient should not exceed the Annual Nutrient Needs listed in column 1. - 2.
-The month and day designations are a general guideline.
-Apply as close to the month as possible, using the day designation to determine the interval between applications. - 3.
-A single lime application is recommended for Nutrient Management Area 2 in the amount of 45 lbs per 1000 ft2.
+1. Fertilizer recommendations are flexible provided the following conditions are met: a) no more than 0.7 pounds of Water Soluble N per 1000 ft is applied within a 30-day period; b) no more than 0.9 pounds of Total N (per 1000 ft) may be applied within a 30-day period; and c) Total annual fertilizer amounts for each nutrient should not exceed the Annual Nutrient Needs listed in column 1.

+2. The fertilization window is from March 4th until December 6th.
+The day designations in column 2 are general guidelines.
+The application day can vary as long as the application intervals are adhered to, and the applications occur within the window dates.

+3. A single lime application is recommended for soil sampling area 3 in the amount of 30 lbs. per 1000 ft.
 Lime applications are for the first year after sampling only.
-Liming for following years should be based on additional soil pH and Buffer pH testing. - 4.
-Do not apply inorganic fertilizers on frozen or snow-covered ground, or on denuded areas.
-Any fertilizer that makes its way onto impervious surfaces should be swept or blown back into pervious turfgrass covered areas.
-Do not use fertilizers as ice melt. - 5.
-Use a drop spreader for application of inorganic fertilizers on turf areas less than 10 feet wide or on slopes greater than 2%. - 6.
-Apply pre and or post emergent herbicides as needed, but do not use fertilizer containing herbicide prior to April 15th and conditions must be met in Note
+Liming for following years should be based on additional soil pH and Buffer pH testing.

+4. Do not apply inorganic fertilizers on frozen or snow-covered ground, or on denuded areas.
+Any fertilizer that makes its way onto impervious surfaces should be swept or blown back into pervious turfgrass - covered areas.
+Do not use fertilizers as ice melt.

+5. Use a drop spreader for application of inorganic fertilizers on turf areas less than 10 feet wide or on slopes greater than 2%.

+6. Apply pre and or post emergent herbicides as needed, but do not use fertilizer containing herbicide prior to March 4th.
+Conditions must be met in Note 1.

+FIGURES

+Figure 1: Project Location

-Daniel Technology Campus-Soil Sampling Areas Figure 2:
+Figure 2: Soil Sampling Areas

-Appendix A
+SOIL SA MPLIN G AR EAS

+GCC - Culpep er NMF )

+0 150 300

+L Feet

+Ci Ipeper, Vir ginia

+Figure 3: Nutrient Management Areas

+NUTRI - IANAGE - FAREAS

+GCC - Culpepe er NMP

+0 150 300

+Feet

+Figure 4: Liming Areas

+APPENDICES

-Laboratory Soil Test Results
+Appendix A: Laboratory Soil Test Results